Training, Supervision, and Certification Program

 Upon completion of this workshop, participants will be able to:

-- Describe the five major therapeutic goals of Filial Play Therapy
+1) List the five major therapeutic goals of Filial family play therapy

-- Describe the inclusionary and exclusionary criteria relating to both children and parents when utilizing Filial Play Therapy
+2) Describe the inclusionary and exclusionary criteria relating to children when utilizing Filial family play therapy

-- Describe the steps and activities associated with the basic play therapy skills training phase of the Filial Therapy process
+5) Identify the 5 major steps and activities associated with the basic play therapy skills training phase of the Filial therapy process